...

 Is SOA OS23 a product or a standard?

 SOA OS23 is not a single product.
 It is a way of designing systems called Service-Oriented Architecture Open Standard 2023.
-It explains how services, APIs and cloud tools should work together, and many vendors can support this style.
+It explains how services, APIs and cloud tools should work together.
+The SOA OS23 core concepts service modularity, API-first design, zero trust security, and platform-level observability can be implemented with many different vendor tools and open-source frameworks.

 How is SOA OS23 different from traditional SOA?